codio-templates/ThinkJava2/.guides/content/immutable-objects-more-generalization.md

 }
 ```

 The initial version of `printTable` always displays six rows.
-We can generalize it by replacing the literal `6` with a parameter:
+We can generalize it by replacing the literal `6` with a parameter, int `rows`.
+See if you can print different times tables by changing the argument in the method call.
+Press "Run!" to see what happens.
+{Run!}(sh .guides/bg.sh javac code/ch09/Tables.java java -cp code/ch09/ Tables 3)
+Here's what the method should look like when you're done:

 ```code
 public static void printTable(int rows) {